 The last person I want to see when I go to bed…

 The first person I want to kiss when I wake up.

 To the woman who gave me two kids who look like me, but thank goodness are copies of her.

 To the sweet kiss I will give her this morning… that will mirror and feel like the first kiss I gave her on our first date.

 That knowing magical tingle… I look forward to each day.

 And… YES!… you can buy another pair of shoes!

 No… that’s not the title of a new TBS sitcom premiering this upcoming fall season.
 My mom’s mom… my “abuelita”… sat me down on her knee one day a long, long time ago and told me of a particular time when she placed a little round piece of “brownness” in her mouth thinking it was a piece of candy.

-My grandma was a great woman who birthed quite the brood of 11 total kids; my mom being the youngest.
+My grandma was a great woman who birthed quite the brood of 12 kids; my mom being the youngest girl.
 I have a couple of distinctive memories of her: